-(3) The grant date fair values of these RSU awards are computed in accordance with FASB ASC Topic 718.
-The amounts in this column reflect the grant date fair values of RSUs granted to the named executive officers during 2011, 2012 and 2013.
+(2) The grant date fair values of these RSU awards are computed in accordance with FASB ASC Topic 718.
+The amounts in this column reflect the grant date fair values of RSUs granted to the named executive officers during 2013, 2014 and 2015.
 The grant date fair values for time-based RSUs and performance-based RSUs that do not contain market-based conditions are calculated by multiplying the number of RSUs granted by the closing stock price on the date of grant.
-The grant date fair values for performance-based RSUs with market-based conditions are calculated by multiplying the number of RSUs granted by the valuation used to calculate stock-based compensation expense for that award based upon the probable outcome of such market-based conditions.
-Assumptions used to arrive at the valuations of such awards are included in Note 8 to the Company's consolidated financial statements for the year ended December 31, 2013 in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on February 28, 2014.
+The maximum number of shares that could be earned under the 2014 and 2015 performance-based grant agreements is equivalent to 150% of the target shares granted, which is reflected in this table.
+For awards granted in February 2015, the target values for our chief executive officer and other named executive officers were reduced by 15% and 10%, respectively, commensurate with their voluntarily reduced base salaries for 2015.